theunitedeffort/theunitedeffort.org/README.md

 ## Planning and contributing

 We collect and prioritise our efforts in [GitHub issues](https://github.com/philhawksworth/the-united-effort-orginization/issues), arranged into [Milestones](https://github.com/philhawksworth/the-united-effort-orginization/milestones) and coordinate our efforts on those issues in a GitHub [Project](https://github.com/users/philhawksworth/projects/1/views/1).
-To avoid duplicating effort, you should capture your tasks in [an issue](https://github.com/philhawksworth/the-united-effort-orginization/issues) and place it in the `Doing` column of [the Project](https://github.com/users/philhawksworth/projects/1/views/1) when you being working on it.
+To avoid duplicating effort, you should capture your tasks in [an issue](https://github.com/philhawksworth/the-united-effort-orginization/issues) and mark yourself as the assignee.